LNG in South Africa

 Moreover, South Africa still lives on the utility leftovers from the energy architecture that has been built under the reviled Apartheid regime.
 They built on autarky as the country was on bad terms with pretty much the entire planet.
 They tried to exploit whatever they could from their own country and limited imports.

-This all in a continent that has not been a big player on the world stage so far and which did not develop big style import infrastructure for almost anything.
+This is all in a continent that has not been a big player on the world stage so far and has not developed big-style import infrastructure for almost anything.
 Look at it whatever way you want – that’s an odd position to be in.
 Nobody to share the pain of initial developments in a faraway region of the planet.
 It’s a bit like doing things on planet Mars.

 BUT – this market needs energy like yesterday and this energy also needs to be cleaner than coal on which they have been feasting since the dawn of centrally produced electricity.
 South Africa is, in fact, a perfect case for LNG as LNG was first produced to connect producers with consumers that could not otherwise be connected through a steel pipe.
 The next meaningful gas reserves are located either in the north of Mozambique or in Angola which is still worlds away from the consuming centers.
 Besides, there have never been pipelines in this part of the world as pipeline laying and operating can be a challenge here.

-By all means and purposes, South Africa is in a similar situation like South Korea as in spite of a land-connection to would be producers, it’s often a challenge to reach them.
+By all means and purposes, South Africa is in a similar situation to South Korea as despite a land connection to would-be producers, it’s often a challenge to reach them.
 Making matters worse is a geographic position at the end of the world.
 South Korea lies in the middle of sprawling East Asia, a very powerful and economically thriving region of the world.

 Put yourself into South Africa and you might be forgiven if you have an eerie feeling of isolation.
 All their neighbors are economic minnows compared to them, so they have no real peers to coast with.

-Anyone who ever tried to develop an energy project in the country will instantly know that navigating the numerous stumbling blocks set up by policy-makers and the legislative environment is a bit like swimming with Crocodiles.
-You must do your swimming bit in order to advance but you must also watch out their teeth in order not to become Crocodile fodder as this might hit you at any moment.
-The country has equipped itself with a very impressive armory of project killing policies and tools that smack of North America or Europe.
+Anyone who ever tried to develop an energy project in the country will instantly know that navigating the numerous stumbling blocks set up by policymakers and the legislative environment is a bit like swimming with Crocodiles.
+You must do your swimming bit to advance but you must also watch out for their teeth in order not to become Crocodile fodder as this might hit you at any moment.
+The country has equipped itself with a very impressive armory of project-killing policies and tools that smack of North America or Europe.

-Hard regulation erecting countless stumbling blocks and super long consultation processes dissuading anyone to take a closer look at the country.
+Hard regulation erecting countless stumbling blocks and super long consultation processes dissuading anyone from taking a closer look at the country.
 Vocal political movements protecting special interests and trying to create jobs where none is necessary inflating payroll and operating expenses into Hindenburgesque proportions.
 Entrenched local players in a place with more systemic bottlenecks than a walk through a crowd of fans at an ACDC concert.
-And state-owned energy quasi-monopolies with bloated bureaucracies that must be cut into any deal one wants to make, ballooning cost even more.
+And state-owned energy quasi-monopolies with bloated bureaucracies that must be cut into any deal one wants to make, ballooning costs even more.

 Let’s face it.
 If you start a project there today, you might look at 10 years of Business Development before you come even close to something resembling an FID.